 These colorful kite puzzles are the perfect way to introduce “Magic E” words AND bring a little spring into your classroom.

-Grab the free puzzles below and then make sure to hop over and grab our MEGA pack of Magic E centers for even more fun!
+Grab the free puzzles below and then make sure to hop over and grab our Vowel Team Centers for more word work!

 To prepare this activity, I printed all of the kite puzzles on cardstock and laminated them for durability.